machinetranslate/machinetranslate.org/languages/turkish.md

 In 2011, Apertium launched the Apertium Turkic work group in an attempt to create resources for Turkic languages rule-based machine translation and natural language processing.

-In 2019, Emel Alkım and Yalçın Çebi launched MT-Turk for Turkish, Kirghiz and Kazan Tatar.
+In 2019, Emel AlkÄ±m and YalÃ§Ä±n Ã‡ebi launched MT-Turk for Turkish, Kirghiz and Kazan Tatar.
 MT-Turk is a rule-based machine translation system that uses interlingual and transfer systems.

 In 2020, [Turkic Interlingua](/community/communities.md#til) was created to develop language technology, including parallel corpora, in the most spoken Turkic languages.

-In 2021, the Literary Machine Translation Project started at the Department of Translation and Interpreting Studies from the Boğaziçi University.
+In 2021, the Literary Machine Translation Project started at the Department of Translation and Interpreting Studies from the BoÄŸaziÃ§i University.

 > This project aims to use MT to translate into Turkish literary texts whose style has been defined using corpus tools.